 Then we start all over again with a new problem.

 Keep asking why until the solution comes into focus.
-When something breaks, it’s easy to try to place blame.
-But here’s the thing: every time we find another bug, it’s an opportunity to understand the problem more deeply.
+When something breaks, it’s easy to try to place blame, but here’s the thing: Every time we find another bug, it’s an opportunity to understand the problem more deeply.
 Use your bugs as fuel for making your solution better.
 Don’t just fix them and ignore the cause.

-But this bug also tells you that you did not fully understand the context of the problem you are trying to solve.
-When you take the time to learn more about the driver’s experience, you might discover that they are away from cell service half the time, so they can’t even view the dashboard.
-So that would change the entire way you build your solution even though the need doesn’t change.
+Let’s say you would like a driver to receive push notifications with delivery information on his phone.
+But then someone reports a bug: The display is difficult to see at night, so we need to increase the contrast of the dashboard.
+You could simply fix that bug, but this bug also tells you that you didn’t fully understand the context of the problem you are trying to solve.
+When you take the time to learn more about the driver experience, you might discover he is away from cell service half the time, so he can’t even view the dashboard.
+This would / should change the entire way you build your solution (even though the immediate need doesn’t change).

-Keep your eye on the outcome
+Keep Your Eye on the Outcome

 When you are committed to a specific solution, you may be ignoring the real problem.
 Use the process to find an outcome, not a solution.

-But that’s not what we strive to do here.
+“But that’s not what we strive to do here.
 What’s different about Revelry is that we care more about understanding those problems before trying to solve them, to ensure our software creates the right outcome.”